-ORR is a complex surface-sensitive reaction.
+The ORR is a complex surface-sensitive reaction.
 Its mechanism strongly depends on the catalyst.
-The ORR elementary-step mechanism is ambiguous and cannot be completely determined based on the electrochemical characterization even on the excessively studied Pt catalysts.
-Its complexity requires precise experimental data combined with the insights from numerical macroscale and/or ab initio techniques in order to be elucidated on TMO/C composite materials, which are the matter of active research for AEMFC, metal-air batteries, and regenerative fuel cells.
-The $\alpha$ -Mn2O3 -...- $\gamma$ -MnOOH and LaCoO3/C(Ndoped C) can be used as good model systems for the further elucidation of the ORR mechanism with respect to TMO and carbon components, respectively.
-The uncertainty in the ORR mechanism calls for the uncertainty quantification on each level of description to understand whether the elementary step (or at least one-electron step) mechanism can be determined based on the available experimental data and accuracy of approximations together with employed numerical methods.
+The ORR elementary-step mechanism is ambiguous and cannot be completely determined based on the electrochemical characterization even for excessively studied Pt catalysts.
+This mechanistic complexity requires precise experimental data combined with the insights from numerical macroscale and/or ab initio techniques in order to be elucidated on TMO/C composite materials, which are a matter of active research for AEMFC, metalair batteries, and regenerative fuel cells.
+The α -Mn2O3 -...- γ -MnOOH and LaCoO3/C(Ndoped C) can be used as good model systems for the further elucidation of the ORR mechanism with respect to TMO and carbon components, respectively.
+The uncertainty in the ORR mechanism calls for uncertainty quantification on each level of description to understand whether the elementary step (or at least one-electron step) mechanism can be determined based on the available experimental data and accuracy of approximations together with employed numerical methods.